Hermite spectral method for the inelastic Boltzmann equation: Numerical experiments

 \subsubsection{2D case: periodic diffusion}

-In this section, we consider a two-dimensional test with periodic boundary conditions.
-Argon is also taken as the working gas in the square region $\Omega=[0,L]\times [0,L]$, where $L=10^{-3}$m.
-To validate the efficiency of this Hermite method, two examples with different initial conditions are tested.
+In this section, we consider a two-dimensional test in the square region $\Omega=[0,L]\times [0,L]$ with periodic boundary conditions, where $L=10^{-3}$m.
+To validate the efficiency of the Hermite spectral method, two examples with different initial conditions are tested.